CS-24-SV-9-04/reproducibility/README.md

 One can use a cluster computer to run the full benchmark with a few modifications to the `run-benchmarks.sh`, specifically by altering the call to `big_job_script.sh` to use sbatch in case of slurm or another form of scheduling.

 To rerun the benchmark, firstly run the `reset.sh` script and then `./reproduce.sh` which will fetch all the neccessary files for the benchmark, run the benchmark, process the result and produce the figures.
 Afterwards the folder called `document` will be populated with the data for the graphs.
-Thereafter one can use pdflatex to compile the `main.tex` file or upload the folder to overleaf to render the graphs and tables.
+Thereafter one can use pdflatex to compile the `document/main.tex` file or upload the folder to overleaf to render the graphs and tables.

 The results from running all benchmarks come preloaded as if the `reproduce.sh` was run on all models from MCC24.